zoe0611/portfolio/README.md

 ![Corporate KPI Dashboard](/images/KPI_Dashboard.png)

 ### The Himalayan Story
-Built a simple **Tableau** dashboard using an online database to explore fun facts with Himalayan climbers from 1905 to 2017.
-This dashboard was used for internal training on Tableau skills for beginners.
+Built a very simple **Tableau** dashboard using an online database to explore fun facts about Himalayan climbers from 1905 to 2017.
+This dashboard was used for internal training on Tableau skills for employees who had no experience with Tableau.

 ![TheHimalayanStory Dashboard](/images/TheHimalayanStory_Dashboard.png)